malanfcm/Calculators/README.md

-# Calc-U-Later: AI-Powered Calculator Agent
+# Calc-U-Later: Agentic Azure Foundry AI Calculator

 This project demonstrates a **calculator agent** built with **Azure AI**, **Semantic Kernel**, and **Azure Identity**.
 The agent can perform arithmetic operations, powers, roots, percentages, and complex expressions with parentheses.